jonashackt/crossplane-eks-cluster/README.md

 Inspiration taken from https://github.com/cem-altuner/crossplane-prod-ready-eks (watch out, this is based on the crossplane aws provider!), https://github.com/upbound/configuration-eks

-### Add EKS and ECS Providers
+### Add EKS, ECS & IAM Providers

-We first need to add 2 more Crossplane Providers from the upbound provider families: `provider-aws-eks` and `provider-aws-ec2`.
+We first need to add 3 more Crossplane Providers from the upbound provider families: `provider-aws-eks` and `provider-aws-ec2`.

 [`upbound/provider-aws/provider/provider-aws-eks.yaml`](upbound/provider-aws/provider/provider-aws-eks.yaml):